Sebastian-0/Advent-of-Code-2021/README.md

 Kotlin is alright, it's Java with a twist.
 I'm not convinced I would use Kotlin over Java, maybe...
 It's a bit slower to compile but the code is cleaner.

 I thought I could leverage data classes in my solution but alas they don't properly support having arrays as members when it comes to auto-generating code (hashCode/equals/copy) so I had to write everything myself anyway...

+## Day 24 - C++
+- **Language type:** Imperative, Procedural, Object-Oriented
+- **Typical use cases:** Application development, Game development

+I don't like C++, there are too many things that can go wrong, and the compiler doesn't help you at all most of the time!
+I would prefer Rust when possible, or some other language.
+I like C more too since it's nice and clean but of course then there are other downsides.

+It took a long while to figure out how to define the hash function for my custom key type...
+Initially I baked everything into a string instead of using a tuple but it was too dirty...

+The problem today was actually really hard too!
+I don't know if I solved this the right way.
+Essentially I used brute force with a table, but the table can become *very* large (300M+) so it still takes a while to compute.